sbswami-actyv/Actyv-Bootcamp-Upgrade/React/readme.md

 -   **componentDidMount**  is executed after the first render only on the client side.
 This is where AJAX requests and DOM or state updates should occur.
 This method is also used for integration with other JavaScript frameworks and any functions with delayed execution such as  **setTimeout**  or  **setInterval**.
 We are using it to update the state so we can trigger the other lifecycle methods.

--   **componentWillReceiveProps**  is invoked as soon as the props are updated before another render is called.

 -   **shouldComponentUpdate**  should return  **true**  or  **false**  value.
 This will determine if the component will be updated or not.
 This is set to  **true**  by default.
 If you are sure that the component doesn't need to render after  **state**  or  **props**  are updated, you can return  **false**  value.